Yekusiel Yehudah Halberstam: Laniado Hospital

 Halberstam established Laniado Hospital, a voluntary, not-for-profit 484-bed hospital in Kiryat Sanz, Netanya.

 The hospital's first building, an outpatient clinic, opened in 1975.
-The hospital includes two medical centers, a children’s hospital, a geriatric center and a nursing school, serving a regional population of over 450,000.
+The hospital includes two medical centers, a children's hospital, a geriatric center and a nursing school, serving a regional population of over 450,000.

 Death and succession

-Halberstam died on 18 June 1994, and was buried in Netanya.
+Halberstam died on 10 June 1994, and was buried in Netanya.
 In his will, he divided leadership of the Sanzer Hasidim between his two sons: his elder son, Zvi Elimelech Halberstam, became the rebbe of Netanya; Samuel David Halberstam became the rebbe of Brooklyn.

+A biography about his life was published by Artscroll titled "The Klausenburger Rebbe", in english.